You Only Train Once: Differentiable Subset Selection for Omics Data: Experiments and Results

 \paragraph{Discussion} The strengthening performance of YOTO as the panel size increases suggests that it is not merely selecting individually predictive genes but is also capturing interactions and complementary gene sets often overlooked by simpler selection methods.
 This behavior is especially advantageous in single-cell settings, where cell identity and disease signatures often arise from combined gene sets rather than isolated markers.
+This trend is consistent with YOTO’s discrete, end-to-end formulation: as the subset size increases, the model can better exploit coordinated biological signals through the shared representation learned jointly with the prediction objective.
+In contrast, at very small panel sizes the selection problem becomes highly constrained, making performance more sensitive to individual gene choices.
+Importantly, when evaluating the selected gene panels in isolation using a random forest classifier (YOTO FS), YOTO is superior or hihgly competitive across most subset sizes (see \Cref{tab:visp_results,tab:covid_results}).
+The only exception at $k=16$ can be attributed to PERSIST, which relies on a soft masking mechanism that allows non-selected genes to continue contributing to prediction, an advantage that does not reflect the true predictive capacity of the selected subset itself.
 YOTO's competitive performance even at very small subset sizes, combined with its clear advantage once moderate panel sizes are allowed, highlights its robustness across the number of selected genes, datasets, and biological contexts.
 Importantly, YOTO provides these benefits within an end-to-end, single-model training setup, unlike classical baselines that require retraining separate classifiers for evaluation.
 These properties make YOTO well-suited for both cost-sensitive experimental designs and for high-resolution studies requiring richer gene subsets.